Skip to main content

 Float161 bit5 bits10 bits

-Because the values are approximate, it is rarely useful to compare them with the equality operator (==).
-Consider the following example:
+Because values are approximate, it is rarely useful to compare floating-point numbers using the equality operator (==).
+For example:

 var big_num = 1.0e16

-var bigger_num = big_num+1.0
+var bigger_num = big_num + 1.0

 print(big_num == bigger_num)